How to Clean an Induction Hob Cooktop

-Wipe a layer of vinegar over your cooktop and sprinkle it with baking soda.
+The best way to clean an induction hob cooktop is by wiping it with a layer of vinegar and sprinkling it with baking soda.
 Leave your cooker top for half an hour, then use a wipe to clean away the residue.
 Use warm soapy water and induction hob cleaner to clean off any residual grime or grease.
-Dry the induction hob cooktop completely before using it, using a microfibre cloth to buff the surface.
+Finally, dry the induction hob cooktop completely before using it, using a microfibre cloth to buff the surface.

 Cleaning and maintaining an induction hob is a key part of extending your appliance’s lifespan, ensuring that you get the most out of your investment.

 Whilst internal maintenance is best carried out by the manufacturer or a certified electrical goods engineer, the simple design makes cleaning a hassle-free process.
 Cleaning your induction hob should be done regularly and should be easy if done regularly, as it can’t heat food directly if it falls out of the pan.

 What you’ll need:

 - Non-scratch sponge